 A culture-first strategy to recruitment is often overlooked.
 Hiring managers should evaluate candidates based on their principles and the degree of alignment with organizational core values.
 Core values, unlike skills, can't be taught or changed.
 It's important to realize that people and productivity are variables that can change organically over time.
 This outcome is solely based on the cumulative traits of the people the company hires.
 So, it's essential to hire consistently for values or risk shifting the culture and disconnecting from your mission and vision.

 (For clarification, culture fit is the likelihood that a person will adapt to the core values and acceptable behaviors that make up an organization.
-This strategy doesn’t mean you are hiring for an exact personality replica but consistently staying true to what the founders and executive leadership hold as key drivers of company success.)
+This talent acquisition strategy doesn’t mean you are hiring for an exact personality replica but consistently staying true to what the founders and executive leadership hold as key drivers of company success.)

 2. Invest time & money in recruiting activities & materials.